UBCMOCCA/TerrainRLSim/README.md

     ```
     Note: you can speed up the build by appending the `-j8` flag to this last `make` command, where `8` here is the number of concurrent build threads that `make` will launch.
 Choose a number that makes sense based on the hardware resources you have available to you.

-**Note:** There are some issues with the installation on Ubuntu 14.04.
-Some of the libraries have changed their location and name (see https://github.com/BVLC/caffe/issues/2347 for a solution).

-## Windows

-This setup has been tested on Windows 7 and 10 with visual studio 2013.

-1. Download the library.zip file that contains almost all of the relevant pre-compiled external libraries and source code.
-2. Unpack this library in the same directory the project is located in.
-For example, TerrainRL/../.
-3. You might need to install opengl/glu/GL headers.
-We have been using freeglut for this project. glew might already be included in library.zip.
-4. You will need to copy some dll files from dynamic_lib.zip to the directory the project is compiled to.
-For example, optimizer/x64/Debug/.
-These files are needed by the framework during runtime.
-5. Might need to create a folder in TerrainRL called "output", This is where temporary and current policies will be dumped.

 ## Running The System